-Here at Tradewind Recruitment, we offer a range of SEN Jobs in Hull – From beginner level jobs and more senior roles to suit all candidates.
+Here at Tradewind Recruitment, we offer a range of SEN teaching roles in Hull from beginner level jobs and more senior roles to suit all candidates.
 SEN Teaching positions vary greatly; you might work with a special individual in a mainstream class, or you might take small group sessions.
-Tradewind Recruitment can take the stress out of your job hunt and find you the perfect SEN Job in Hull.
+Tradewind Recruitment can take the stress out of your job hunt and find you the perfect SEN teacher role in Hull.

-What does a SEN teacher do?
-On a day to day basis, they will be helping students in the classroom to progress socially and academically and to grow in confidence.
+What does an SEN teacher do?
+On a day to day basis, they help students in the classroom to progress socially and academically and to grow in confidence.
 SEN Teaching roles are reserved for those with the right qualifications and years of experience, however, SEN Teaching Assistant roles can be the ideal starting point for those looking to kick-start their career working with Special Needs.

-Individuals who become a SEN Teacher will possess great patience; you will often be dealing with challenging behaviour, but it is important to maintain sympathy for your student’s needs and accommodate their individuality.
-Teaching really is one of the most rewarding professions, both in terms of what you can do for your students, but also through what it means for your professional development.
+Individuals who become an SEN Teacher will possess great patience; you will often be dealing with challenging behaviour, but it is important to maintain sympathy for your student’s needs and accommodate their individuality.
+Teaching really is one of the most rewarding professions, both in terms of what you can do for your students as well as what it means for your professional development.

 - Create daily lesson plans and materials to cater each child’s needs.

 - Keep up to date with children’s progression and development.